Skip to main content

 ml-batch

 The Treble SDK is a powerful tool designed to simplify the creation of high-quality acoustic training data.
 It enables the simulation of realistic acoustic scenes, incorporating complex materials, geometries, furnishings, directional sound sources, and microphone arrays.
 By leveraging these capabilities, developers can enhance audio machine learning (ML) algorithms for tasks such as speech enhancement, source localization, blind room estimation, echo cancellation, room adaptation, and generative AI audio.
 Independent research has validated the benefits of wave-based synthetic acoustic data, demonstrating its ability to significantly improve ML performance.
-See independent research here
+See independent research here.

 The following documentation is presented as Python code running inside a Jupyter Notebook.
 To run it yourself you can copy/type each individual cell or directly download the full notebook, including all required files.